 2. Identify the specific error or injustice, submit sufficient information to permit BCNR to determine whether relief is warranted and include any other relevant information.
 If in doubt include it, that information could be what ultimately proves that an error or injustice exists.

-3. When you have completed the application, you have two options; you can fax your application to the Board or mail it to the following address:
+3. When you have completed the application, you have two options; you can fax or mail your application directly to BCNR.

 Additional links of interest